Martin-Pashov/Judge-v2/README.md

 # Judge-v2

-This is a software designed to be "similar to" SoftUni Judge .
+This is a software designed to be "similar to" SoftUni Judge (in the form of a Console App) .
 .
 .